jamsturg/sturgtrader/README.md

-# SturgTrader
+# To The Bank

-SturgTrader is a next-generation trading platform with a sleek glassmorphic UI, offering powerful trading tools and potential integration with Freqtrade trading strategies.
+To The Bank is a next-generation trading platform with a sleek glassmorphic UI, offering powerful trading tools and potential integration with Freqtrade trading strategies.

 ## Project Structure